scripterpan/scripterpan/ESP-Template/Readme.md

 #### There's like a multiple target version and single target version for this

 ## ❗IMPORTANT❗
-Put this below the loadstring first
+Put this below the loadstring first ❗❗Single Target Only❗❗

 ```lua
 local target = workspace:WaitForChild("Example")  -- Change to the model you want to highlight
 local color = Color3.fromRGB(255, 0, 0) -- Your highlights color
 ```

+---

 #### Activate The ESP (Single Target)